 I wore the ring to sleep, in the shower, and when I washed my face with zero discomfort.
 It also fits my tiny fingers!!!
 I usually hate wearing rings due to how difficult it is to find my size and how uncomfortable they can be, but this ring has converted me.

-The Dainty Dangle Earrings look like something Mejuri would carry (but better because it’s 14k gold that won’t tarnish with wear!).
+The Dainty Dangle Earrings look like something Mejuri would carry.
 They’re minimal and understated yet so perfect for everyday.
 I was surprised by how elegant they look!
 I already know they’ll become my new everyday favorites.

 Some of my other favorites (pictured above, starting from the top clockwise):